 The recommendation is aimed at delivering adequate parking and flexible charging to meet and changing demands of the emerging regenerated town centre.
 The resultant parking strategy will need to create an uplift in footfall within the Market Sq. location leading to an increase in the attractiveness of shop fronts in that area.
-The promotion of, and linkage to, the Riverside car park together with adequate control of on-street parking in the Market Sq. area will be an important component.
+The control of on-street parking in the Market Sq. area will be an important component.

-5.3 THEME +3 - CAPTURE OUTWARD COMMUTERS
+THEME t3 - CAPTURE OUTWARD COMMUTERS

-A net balance of almost 3000 people travel out of St Neots for work each day.
+Almost 3000 people travel out of St Neots for work each day.
 Of these 75% of the trips are to the Eastern region.
-We find that work based net commuting to Bedfordshire is similar of that to London.
+We find that work based net migration to Bedfordshire is similar of that to London.
 Local bus services that connect existing residential areas to employment, the Market Square and the train station are insufficient and infrequent.
 St Neots stands at a communication crossroads, being well connected to the region by road and rail.
 However, this regional connectivity is not supported by an integrated local connectivity.

 Regionally, the Highways Agency plans to increase capacity of the A428, starting work in 2020, which will improve east-west travel and connection to Cambridge and the A1 by reducing major delays during peak periods.
-It is vital that the local infrastructure is placed to take advantage of this increased connectivity and the future CaMKOx corridor, so that inward migration can increase and local workrelated travel is retained.
+It is vital that the local infrastructure is placed to take advantage of this increased connectivity and the future CaMKOx corridor, so that inward migration can increase and local work-related travel is retained.